Hudo1501/Design-FFT-Based-Audio-Spectrum-Analyzer-IP-Core/README.md

 This core computes a 256-point FFT of a streaming audio signal and reduces each transform to a 128-bin single-sided magnitude spectrum plus a per-frame spectral peak.
-It targets embedded spectral front ends — keyword spotting, acoustic event detection, machine condition monitoring, instrumentation — on devices where the FFT is not instantiated from a vendor library but is itself the object of study.
+It targets embedded spectral front ends — keyword spotting, acoustic event detection, machine condition monitoring, instrumentation — on devices where the FFT is not instantiated by a vendor library but is itself the object of study.

 The architecture is deliberately conventional: Cooley–Tukey decimation-in-frequency, an SDF